qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 Using arguments
 ---------------

-Until now, the coefficient were only functions of time.
+Until now, the coefficients were only functions of time.
 In the definition of ``H1_coeff``, the driving amplitude ``A`` and width ``sigma`` were hardcoded with their numerical values.
 This is fine for problems that are specialized, or that we only want to run once.
 However, in many cases, we would like study the same problem with a range of parameters and